-By Unknown Lamer from Slashdot's before-the-heat-death-of-the-universe department
+By Unknown Lamer from Slashdot's you-are-number-six department

-By Unknown Lamer from Slashdot's digital-science-is-fun department
+By Unknown Lamer from Slashdot's defending-free-software department

-By Unknown Lamer from Slashdot's there-can-be-only-one department
+By Unknown Lamer from Slashdot's pack-your-bags-for-gitmo department